Group Coordinator’s Page

 8 Can I be paid for the work that I do?

 No. Coordinators can only be paid for their out of pocket expenses incurred while running a group.

 9 What about finance if money is involved?

 All groups are self-financing.
 Coordinators’ are asked to keep a simple record of any money collected from members and how it is spent.
 A Receipts & Payments Summary form is available for those who may find it convenient to use.
+Please contact the treasurer who will provide a suitable document to match your recording methods.
 Records of all receipts and payments should be held and retained for a minimum of 12 months.
 Cash surpluses are normally used to reduce members’ attendance costs.

 10 Our Group handles a lot of money for outings and/or events and wishes to have its own bank account.
 Can they go ahead?

 No, please contact the Treasurer.
 Bank accounts can only be operated under the full control of the Executive Committee.
 The Treasurer can provide a banking service to any group that requires it.

 11 Can I enter into contracts on behalf of the U3A?